emabello42/SDCN-PID-Control-Project/README.md

 Overview
 ---
-In this project a PID controller is implemented in C++ to maneuver the a vehicle around a track!
+In this project a PID controller is implemented in C++ to maneuver a vehicle around a track!
 The Udacity's simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.

 ---